authts/sample-keycloak-react-oidc-context/README.md

 - The `Dockerfile` for each service is optimized for local development mode. **DO NOT** use this configuration in production
 - For convenience, the admin user is also used for regular app logins.
 In production, the admin account would be locked down, and you'd have regular, _non-admin_ users

+## History

+This repo originally lived at [zach-betz-hln/mre-keycloak-react](https://github.com/zach-betz-hln/mre-keycloak-react).
+For context, see this [issue](https://github.com/authts/react-oidc-context/issues/1208).